senesis/sandbox/libIGCM_guide.md

 ### Init phase

-At TGCC ad IDRIS, because C-ESM-EP requires a number of software packages, C-ESM-EP uses either TGCC's tool 'pcocc-rs' (see
+At TGCC and IDRIS, because C-ESM-EP requires a number of software packages, C-ESM-EP uses either TGCC's tool `pcocc-rs` (see
 <https://pcocc.readthedocs.io/>) or IDRIS installed software
-'singularity', and you must tell this tool where to find a relevant environment, by interactively issuing a few commands:
+`singularity`, and you must tell this tool where to find a relevant environment, by interactively issuing a few commands:

 TGCC:

     pcocc-rs image import docker-archive:<file> cesmep_container

-where \<file\> is the path for the most recent file in <span class="title-ref">/ccc/work/cont003/igcmg/igcmg/climaf_python_docker_archives/</span>
-(ask your C-ESM-EP guru in case of trouble).
-If you already executed that command before (for importing another file), you have to first discard that file <span class="title-ref">pcocc-rs image delete cesmep_container</span>
+where \<file\> is the path for the most recent file in `/ccc/work/cont003/igcmg/igcmg/climaf_python_docker_archives/` (ask your C-ESM-EP guru in case of trouble).
+If you already executed that command before (for importing another file), you have to first discard that file with : `pcocc-rs image delete cesmep_container`

 IDRIS:

     module load singularity
     idrcontmgr cp /gpfswork/rech/psl/commun/Tools/cesmep_environment/<file>

-    where <file> is the most recent '.sif' file there (ask your C-ESM-EP guru in case of trouble).
+where \<file\> is the most recent `.sif` file there (ask your C-ESM-EP guru in case of trouble).
 You must check using `idrcontmgr ls` that you have only one registered file; use `idrcontmgr rm ...` to discard any other file.

 This init pahse should be done only once by each user.
 The paths above are correct at the time of writing and may change in the future.